 - 1. There were no known trends, events and uncertainties that will have a material impact on liquidity after the balance sheet date. - 2.
 There were no material off-balance sheet transactions, arrangements and obligations of the Company with unconsolidated entities during the reporting period. - 3.
 All of the Company's income was earned in the ordinary course of business. - 4.
 There are no seasonal aspects that have a potentially material effect on the financial statements. - 5.
-The Company's financial risk management objectives and policies are discussed in Note 30 of the September 30, 2011 Notes to Unaudited Consolidated Financial Statements.
+The Company's financial risk management objectives and policies are discussed in Note 30 of the June 30, 2011 Notes to Unaudited Consolidated Financial Statements. - 6.
+There are no other known trends, events and uncertainties that will have a material impact on the Company's liquidity.